 Which IC card should I pick?
-Suica vs Pasmo
+Suica vs. Pasmo

-As mentioned earlier, Japanese IC cards can only be purchased from their respective covered area and the same goes for returning them.
+As mentioned earlier, Japanese IC cards can only be purchased from their respective covered area, and the same goes for returning them.

 When it comes to the Osaka or Kansai International airports, you might want to go for an Icoca.
 It is the most used IC card in the region.

-Unfortunately, short-term visitors to be using these digital services during their trip around Japan are slim to none.
-In fact, the set-up of these applications requires both your phone to be equipped with “Osaifu-keitai” (a different mobile technology rarely found in foreign phones) and you to be already living in Japan.
+Unfortunately, short-term visitors’ chances to use these digital services during their trip around Japan are slim to none.
+The set-up of these applications requires both your phone to be equipped with “Osaifu-keitai” (a different mobile technology rarely found in foreign telephones) and that you already live in Japan.

-Hopefully this article has given you a better understanding of what IC cards are and how they work in Japan.
+Hopefully, this article has given you a better understanding of what IC cards are and how they work in Japan.
 Easy to obtain and use, these ¨magical cards¨ are a must if you want to save time and make your trip as pleasant as possible.